kljohann/llvm/docs/tutorial/LangImpl08.rst

 target a specific feature (such as SSE) or a specific CPU (such as Intel's Sandylake), we do so now.

-To see which features and CPUs that LLVM knows about, we can use ``llc``.
+To see which features and CPUs LLVM knows about, we can use ``llc``.
 For example, let's look at x86:

 ::